hennasingh/Potterville/README.md

 3. In the next version of the website, there will be a restriction to play the same category again.

 4. In the next version of the website, user scores will be saved and a leaderboard will be shown.

+## Accessibility

+The accessibility tests are included in the testing section below.
+In addition to that

+1. All html pages use semantic HTML headings.
+2. Aria-labels are used where necessary (label, inputs)
+3. legend description is used for fieldset
+4. Color-contrast for foreground and background meet WCAG standard guidelines.

 ## Technologies Used